Bluetooth stack: lwBT

 lwBT is an open source lightweight Bluetooth protocol stack for embedded systems by blue-machines.
 It acts as a network interface for the lwIP protocol stack.

 It supports some Bluetooth protocols and layers, such as the H4 and BCSP UART layers.
 Supported higher layers include: HCI, L2CAP, SDP, BNEP, RFCOMM and PPP.

 The supported profiles are: PAN (NAP, GN, PANU), LAP, DUN and Serial Port.

 lwBT has been ported to the Renesas M16C, used on the Mulle platform, line of microcontrollers, and Linux as well as Windows.
 The source code was also available for use.

 A fork of lwBT can be found in the GitHub repository because Googlecode is gone.

 Mecel/Aricent Betula

-Mecel Betula is aAd x86 compatible.
+Mecel Betula is a Bluetooth stack aimed at the embedded automotive market.
+The stack has support for a wide range of CPUs including, ARM, Renesas V850, TI DSP 54xx and 55xx family and x86 compatible.
 It also ported to a wide range of operating systems, such as Windows, Linux, Android or running without or with a custom OS.
-It has support for Bluetooth version 4.0, including the new Bluetooth Low Energy.
+It has support for Bluetooth version 5.3, including the new Bluetooth Low Energy & mesh.

 Supported profiles are HSP, DUN, FAX, HFP, PBAP, MAP, OPP, FTP, BIP, BPP, SYNC, GAVDP, A2DP, AVRCP, HID, SAP, PAN.